-Why use a Kong for your dog?
-Not only do they provide fantastic mental stimulation, but help prevent anxiety and boredom!
+Why use a Kong for your dog’s food at mealtime?
+Not only do they provide fantastic mental stimulation, but they help prevent anxiety and boredom too!

 It’s great to be a dog.
 Unlike the other small mammals in the house (AKA: kids), dogs are actually encouraged to play with their food.
 In fact, animal behaviorist and dog training publisher Ian Dunbar, PhD, MRCVS recommends “doing away with food bowls and mealtime altogether – your dog should “hunt” for her sustenance.”
 Bear in mind, he’s not suggesting that you turn the pup loose to catch a squirrel for supper.
 Dunbar and a growing number of behaviorists, trainers and vets recommend food dispensing toys for their pup protégés and patients.
 You know the ones, Kong toys, Canine Genius and others that put pups to work to free their food, one bite at a time.
 Food dispensing toys can be used for 80-90% of your dog’s daily requirement while the remaining 10-20% can be used for treats for behavior training.

 Give Your Pooch Something to Do

 Just think about it: It’s time to leave for work, your dog’s staring at you, then the food bowl, you, then the food bowl, all the while whining away because she knows you’re about to leave.
 Instead of filling up her bowl so she can eat mindlessly in 3 minutes flat, you pull a frozen food dispensing toy from the freezer.
 Loaded with delectable kibble and/or her frozen wet food, you place the pupsicle before the pup.
 She gets to work licking, gnawing and feasting on her reward while you slip out the door.
 Everybody’s happy.
 It’s genius.